wger-project/wger/README.rst

 Donations
 =========
-wger is free software and will always remain that way, however if you want to help and support the project you are more than welcome to donate an amount of your choice.
+wger is free software and will always remain that way.
+However, if you want to help and support the project you are more than welcome to donate an amount of your choice.

 .. image:: https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif
    :target: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UPMWQJY85JC5N

-Licence
+License
 =======

-The application is licenced under the Affero GNU General Public License 3 or later (AGPL 3+).
+The application is licensed under the Affero GNU General Public License 3 or later (AGPL 3+).

 The initial exercise and ingredient data is licensed additionally under one of the Creative Commons licenses, see the individual exercises for more details.

-The documentation is released under a CC-BY-SA either version 4 of the License, or (at your option) any later version.
+The documentation is released under a CC-BY-SA: either version 4 of the License, or (at your option) any later version.

-Some images where taken from Wikipedia, see the SOURCES file in their respective folders for more details.
+Some images were taken from Wikipedia, see the SOURCES file in their respective folders for more details.